scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

    scil_tractogram_resample_nb_points.py centerlines.trk centerlines_resampled.trk --step_size 0.2 -f

-Next, we want to filter out intersecting fibertubes (collisions), to make the data anatomically plausible and remove any partial volume effect.
+Next, we want to filter out intersecting fibertubes (collisions), to make the data anatomically plausible and ensure that there exists a resolution at which there is no unit of space containing partial volume.

 .. image:: https://github.com/user-attachments/assets/d9b0519b-c1e3-4de0-8529-92aa92041ce2
    :alt: Fibertube intersection visualized in 3D